Trott/s4-angular-phonegap-crash/README.md

 So the bug only seems to happen when this code is:

-* Run as a Cordova app
+* Run as a native app (via Cordova) and not in a web browser
 * On a Galaxy S4 running Android 4.2.2

 ## Steps to duplicate behavior